Who is involved in Junior League of The Woodlands, Inc.?

 What are the Membership Commitments?

 New members engage in an intensive one-year training program.
-All members are committed to attend General Meetings, be a member of a committee, and help with the Holiday Market, our major fundraiser for our community programs.
-The financial commitments of members include dues, purchasing/selling of Holiday Market tickets, purchasing/selling of our current cookbook, Texas Tables, and obtaining two other fundraising credits by selling, obtaining donations, or working various events.
+All members are committed to attend General Meetings, be a member of a committee, contribute on the Provisional Project, and help with the Holiday Market, our major fundraiser for our community programs.
+The financial commitments of members include dues, purchasing/selling of Holiday Market tickets, and purchasing/selling of our current cookbook, Texas Tables.